EurekaDevSecOps/scan-action/README.md

 ### Example 2 — Upload Findings to Eureka ASPM

-Use when you want full visibility and vulnerability tracking inside [Eureka ASPM](https://eurekadevsecops.com).
+Use this when you want to see all your scan results in one place inside **Eureka ASPM**.
+Uploading findings adds extra perks: a clean dashboard, easier tracking over time, and smarter deduplication across scanners.
+If you’re working on an open-source project, we have a free plan for you in [Eureka ASPM](https://eurekadevsecops.com).

 ```yaml
 name: Code Scan and Upload